wp-plugins/updraftplus/readme.txt

 * FEATURE: New remote storage back-end for OpenStack Swift
 * FEATURE: New remote storage back-end for Bitcasa (Premium - http://updraftplus.com/shop/updraftplus-premium/)
 * FEATURE: New Google Drive back-end now uses new SDK; resulting new capabilities include ability to rescan remote storage, and chunked downloading for huge files; also requires a shorter list of permissions
+* FEATURE: Restore backups that were created by the plugin BackWPup (Premium - http://updraftplus.com/shop/updraftplus-premium/)
 * FIX: WebDAV storage: remove requirement for PEAR to be pre-installed on server
 * FIX: Fix restoration on sites where WP did not have direct filesystem access
 * FIX: Fix regex which prevented download progress of mu-plugins zip displaying correctly
 * FIX: Fix issue preventing some useful information about URL changes being included in the migration log file
+* FIX: New locations for plupload Flash/Silverlight widgets (for non-HTML5 browsers) in WP3.9+
 * TWEAK: Add filter so that programmers can allow the options page to be shown to non-admins
+* TWEAK: Add filter allowing programmers to forbid a backup
 * TWEAK: Detect and adapt to cases where the site is moved to a system with different case-sensitivity and the database record of the theme is now wrong
+* TWEAK: Reduce number of rows fetched from MySQL if no activity took place on the previous resumption
 * TWEAK: AWS image in settings page will now use https if dashboard access is https - prevents non-https warnings in recent browsers
 * TWEAK: Hook into Better WP Security so that it doesn't tell the user that they have no backup plugin
 * TRANSLATION: New Czech (cs_CZ) translation; thanks to Martin Křížek